oasis-tcs/openc2-oc2ls/oc2ls.md

 ## A.1 Example 1
 This example shows the elements of an OpenC2 Message containing an OpenC2 Command.
 The content of the Message is the de-serialized Command structure in whatever format is used by the implementation, independent of the transfer protocol and serialization format used to transport the Message.

-The request_id in this example is a 64 bit binary value which can be displayed in many ways, including hex:` 'd937 fca9 2b64 4e71'`,  base64url: `'2Tf8qStkTnE'`, and Python byte string - ASCII characters with hex escapes (\xNN) for non-ASCII bytes: `b'\xd97\xfc\xa9+dNq'`.
-If Producers generate numeric or alphanumeric request_ids, they are still binary values and are limited to 128 bits, e.g.,: hex: '6670 2d31 3932 352d 3337 3632 3864 3663', base64url: 'ZnAtMTkyNS0zNzYyOGQ2Yw', byte string: b'fp-1925-37628d6c'.
+The request_id in this example is a 64 bit binary value which can be displayed in many ways, including hex: `'d937 fca9 2b64 4e71'`,  base64url: `'2Tf8qStkTnE'`, and Python byte string - ASCII characters with hex escapes (\xNN) for non-ASCII bytes: `b'\xd97\xfc\xa9+dNq'`.
+If Producers generate numeric or alphanumeric request_ids, they are still binary values and are limited to 128 bits, e.g.,: hex: `'6670 2d31 3932 352d 3337 3632 3864 3663'`, base64url: `'ZnAtMTkyNS0zNzYyOGQ2Yw'`, byte string: `b'fp-1925-37628d6c'`.

 The created element is a Date-Time value of milliseconds since the epoch.
-The example `1539355895215` may be displayed as` '12 October 2018 14:51:35 UTC'`.
+The example `1539355895215` may be displayed as `'12 October 2018 14:51:35 UTC'`.

 This example, illustrating an internal representation of a Message, is non-normative.
 Other programming languages (e.g., Java, Javascript, C, Erlang) have different representations of literal values.
 There are no interoperability considerations or conformance requirements for how Message elements are represented internally within an implementation.
 Only the serialized values of the Message elements embedded within a protocol is relevant to interoperability.